Shan-Mi/Git-Jobs-Listing/README.md

     ```js
     it("should contain text 'Origin Link' with correct url for this job", () => {
         // find correct node by expected content;
-        // then check if it is an a-element;
         // then check if it has the correct href;
         // the result has two children, we need the first one - a-tag
         expect(